ibrahimchahine/drone-sim/README.md

 ## Overview
-This assignment focuses on makin a drone simulator algorithm.
+This assignment focuses on making a drone simulator algorithm.

 ## How to Run